ulaspolat/case-study/README.md

 The system consists of three main components:

 1. **Image Analyzer**: Downloads hotel room images from URLs, processes them using OpenAI's GPT-4.1-mini to extract structured JSON data about room features
-2. **Query Parser Agent**: Parses complex natural language queries into structured data for better search results
+2. **Query Parser Agent**: Enhances natural language queries to optimize them for better keyword and semantic search performance
-3. **Search Engine**: Performs keyword and semantic search with feature-based scoring to find relevant hotel rooms
+3. **Search Engine**: Performs keyword and semantic search to find relevant hotel rooms based on the enhanced queries
 4. **Main Application**: Coordinates the image download, analysis and search processes

 ## License